BeastlyHobo/castarr/README.md

 ## Attribution

-Castarr is based on and inspired by the original RoleCall project — credit to the original creator for the foundational work and ideas.
-This fork includes a new brand, UI/UX refinements, network resiliency, and expanded views.
+Castarr began as a fork of an earlier open-source Plex companion — credit to the original creator for the foundational work and ideas.
+This iteration adds a new brand, deeper UI/UX refinements, network resiliency, and expanded views tailored for power users.

 ## License